obeli-sk/obelisk/ROADMAP.md

 # Immediate goals

-## fix: Close join sets on drop

-## feat: Add CLosing strategy to join set creation

-## fix: Get rid of streaming in WebUI
-Listening to multiple streams will exhaust all the available connections in a browser.
-Use timer instead, Add `stream` parameter.

 ## feat: Turn `execution-id` into a resource
 Make it symetrical with `join-set-id`, disallow users from `-await`ing on a string, can track the join set created.

 ## feat: `execution-id.get()`, can be called multiple times

 ## fix: Deadlock when calling `-await-next` while nothing is in queue